-Although nearly 300 IRD-associated genes have now been discovered, there is a possibility that your genetic test could come back inconclusive as there may be more genes causing IRDs that have not been discovered yet.
-However, having your data in a registry means that it can be reviewed each time a new gene is uncovered.
+Although over 300 IRD-associated genes have now been discovered, there is a possibility that your child's genetic test could come back inconclusive as there may be more genes causing IRDs that have not been discovered yet.
+However, having their data in a registry means that it can be reviewed each time a new gene is uncovered.